 Download from the App Store HERE.

-Traversa Ride 360 is a parent app that allows parents to see students’ bus transportation information such as route number, AM pick up time, PM drop off time, and delay/route cancelation notifications.
-Before the school year starts, student bus riders will receive a student attendance card.
-More information to follow...
+Traversa MyRideK-12 is a parent app that allows parents to see students’ bus transportation information such as route number, AM pick up time, PM drop off time, and delay/route cancelation notifications.
+This app is the department's primary mode of communication with parents.

 View instructions for how to set up your app after you have downloaded it HERE.